VISIT OUR ART STORE ▶

 Pen knife

-Now that you know the tools, let’s go through the full stretching process step by step.
+Now that the tools are introduced, the artist walks through the full stretching process step by step.

-This is the method I personally use—and it works well for me!
+This is the method the artist personally uses—and it works reliably.

 Step 1: Soak the Paper

-Then, I place it into a large bucket of clean water.
-I let it soak for about 10 minutes.
+Then, the sheet is placed into a large bucket of clean water and left to soak for about 10 minutes.
 This allows the fibers to absorb water and expand evenly.

 Soak the paper

-While the paper is soaking, I move on to the next step.
+While the paper is soaking, the artist moves on to the next step.

 Soak for about 10 minutes